Stop Words for Processing Software Engineering Documents: Do they Matter?: Introduction

 To answer RQ1, this study replicated the tools proposed in three previous papers in the SE domain.
 After this, stop lists of different lengths were used to pre-process the raw text data and reproduce all tools.
 The analysis of the impact on the output of the tools was completed by looking at the proportion of words removed in the text data and measures of the performance of the tools used in the original papers.

 We explored the SE-related corpus and used two automated methods to statistically count stop words to answer RQ2.
 These domain-specific stop words are examined in the same way in the replicated tools.
 We found that using stop lists generated from the public domain had a positive effect on the algorithms' output in some evaluation metrics, but a negative effect in others.
 SE domain-specific stop word lists performed better than general lists, but it is important to take context into account before removing stop words as blind use can have a negative impact.
 We conclude the paper with a systematic comparison and analysis of all stop lists.
+All stop word lists and scripts are available in our online appendix: \url{https://zenodo.org/record/7865748}